googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

   strings (entity_pb2.Value.string_value).
 At read time, a `StringProperty` will accept either a string or blob value, so compatibility is maintained with legacy databases.
--  Instances of google.appengine.datastore.datastore_query.Order have been
-  replaced by a simple list of field names for ordering.
 - The QueryOptions class from google.cloud.ndb.query, has been reimplemented, since google.appengine.datastore.datastore_rpc.Configuration is no longer available.
 It still uses the same signature, but does not support original Configuration methods.
 - Because google.appengine.datastore.datastore_query.Order is no longer
-  available, the `order` parameter for the query.Query constructor has been replaced by a list or tuple.
+  available, the ndb.query.PropertyOrder class has been created to replace it.
 - Transaction propagation is no longer supported.
 This was a feature of the older Datastore RPC library which is no longer used.
 Starting a new transaction when a transaction is already in progress in the current context